globallyunique/beyond-data-mesh/beyond-data-mesh.md

 <img src="./images/intro-to-dsl-architecture.png" alt="full DSL architecture" width="60%">

 The following are concrete examples of formalization of the language of the domain from my recent projects.
-The examples go from simple and more technical language structures to more complex and more domain specific:
+The examples go from simple and more technical language structures to more complex and domain specific:

 ### Data Vault Creation and Evolution

 A data vault[^data-vault] is a great data structure for use inside domains of the data mesh.
 Covering data vaults requires a separate article.
 For this example, just consider the vault to be a complex relational database structure that is used to organize the data into a kind of graph build from Hubs, Satellites, and Links.
-Creating and modifying data vaults was a common task on many of my projects.
+Creating and modifying data vaults was a common task on multiple of my projects.
 This example can be considered a *technical* DSL used by specialists responsible for loading the data.
-Initially, setting up the vaults was the domain of the modeling team, over time the SMEs started to propose the structures and talk in terms of the DSL when talking about the data they wanted to access.
+Initially, setting up the vaults was the domain of the modeling team, over time the SMEs started to propose the structures and talk in terms of the DSL when describing the data they wanted to access.
 We implemented a DSL for creation or change of a vault via a series of one line statements, e.g., the following is a simple examples that set up a hub and then does a data quality check to verify it worked:

 ![hub instruction](./images/hub-instruction.png)

 ![dq instruction](./images/dq-instruction.png)

-In this case we didn't generate raw dbt configurations.
+In this example we didn't generate raw dbt configurations.
 Instead we used a the dbt vault extension [AutomateDV](https://automate-dv.com/)[^dbt-vault] to simplify the implementation.
 Such a tool can be considered yet another generic technical DSL layer on top of dbt.
 A DSL was needed here because even using this extension was too technical.
 Using the extension took too much effort to use and test even for a dbt expert.Our modelers barely understood dbt but their language matched the new DSL.

 ### Clinical Trial Data Mapping and Transformation

 There are SMEs who's job is to load and convert clinical trial data from arbitrary input formats to an industry standard format.
 They need to do custom versions of this for every clinical trial project and then deal with a series of changes.
 We implemented a language to express the mappings and transformations where SQL was only used in very special cases.
-An example of the kinds of high-level domain specific instructions are those for processing data from laboratory tests which converts multiple Laboratory values in a horizontal data layout, pivots it to be vertical as required by the standard and automatically deals with standard conversion tables and normal range checking.
-While you may not understand the details of this, describing how to do this is a central part of the ubiquotous language of clinical trail data.
+An example of the kinds of high-level domain specific instructions are those for processing data from laboratory tests which converts multiple laboratory values in a horizontal data layout, pivots it to be vertical as required by the standard and automatically deals with standard conversion tables and normal range checking.
+While you may not understand the details of this, describing how to do this is a central part of the ubiquitous language of clinical trail data.
 It typically requires detailed specifications that are then implemented as custom ETL or complex SQL.
 We implemented a single instruction, e.g.,

 > `Lab Stack("WBC","WHITE BLOOD CELL COUNT","HEMATOLOGY","","BLOOD",LBHLAB,GEND,WBCRES,WBCU_)`

-A clinical data conversion SME could read like a sentence because the parameters are in an expected order of the domain when working with this type of data.
-This is a simple single instruction we also have sequences of instructions that work as a unit, e.g., *Nesting* is the ability to use instructions within each other to provide seamless transformations while eliminating the need for temporary variables.
+A clinical data conversion SME would read this like a sentence because the parameters are in an expected order of the domain when working with this type of data.
+This is a simple single instruction.
+We also have sequences of instructions that work as a unit, e.g., *Nesting* is the ability to use instructions within each other to provide seamless transformations while eliminating the need for temporary variables.
+We implemented a large set of interlocking statements like this that allowed a SME to perform their entire job.
+Each statement generated dbt configurations and additional code and then our runtime system executed it.

   [^data-vault]: See https://www.data-vault.co.uk/what-is-data-vault/ or google 'data vault' to see the massive amount of information available about it.